zerodogg/WowMigraineHelper/README.md

 To configure Migraine Helper, open up the addon settings panel (`Esc` -> `Interface` -> `AddOns` -> `Migraine Helper`).
-There you can select the width and height of the edge overlay, the opacity of the dark overlay and configure the key bindings.
+There you can select the width and height of the frame overlay, the strength of the brightness overlay, configure the key bindings and set some WoW config options (see below).

 ### WoW options

 Migraine Helper also gives you access to modify three game graphics settings in its UI panel.
 Toggling these may also help alleviate migraine.
+Note that changes to these persist even if the addon is removed.

 ## Issues